anandrajj/toy_weather_forecast/README.md

 toy_weather_forecast
 ============

-Backgroud
+Background
 ---------

-The application is designed to predict weather of various important cities around Australia.
+The application is designed to predict the weather of various important cities around Australia.
 As the weather observations are over a period of time, time-series analysis using [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average)  is used to forecast weather parameters.

-Data required for the prediction is sourced from [BOM (Bureau of Metorology, Austraila)](http://www.bom.gov.au/climate/dwo/).
+Data required for the prediction is sourced from [BOM (Bureau of Meteorology, Austraila)](http://www.bom.gov.au/climate/dwo/).

 Forecasts are performed for - CANBERRA, SYDNEY, WOLLONGONG, MELBOURNE, BRISBANE, CAIRNS, GOLD COAST, ADELAIDE, PERTH, HOBART, DARWIN.

 Building
 --------

 ### Building & Test:

 ### Building:

  Project uses [SBT](http://www.scala-sbt.org/) to build & test the application.
 To compile, test and build jars:

      sbt assembly

 ### Testing: